 The NBER Macroeconomics Annual seeks to bring together the latest research on important and policy-relevant topics in macroeconomics.
 The span of research includes applied theory as well as empirical work, open-economy macroeconomics, and work on financial markets that bears on macroeconomics.
 The inaugural Macroeconomics Annual meeting was held in 1986, with Stanley Fischer as the organizer.
 Over the past 30 years, the organizers have included Olivier Blanchard, Julio Rotemberg, Ken Rogoff, Mark Gertler and Ben Bernanke, as well as the current organizers Martin Eichenbaum and Jonathan Parker.

-Conference on Macroeconomics organizers Jonathan Parker (left) and
+Conference on Macroeconomics organizers Jonathan Parker (right) and Martin Eichenbaum (left) and

 Lawrence Summers (center), who spoke at the conference dinner.

 2015 Macroeconomics Conference: Videos of the presentations, text of